t-padma/learning_python/README.md

 # Python practice
-Some Python practice I have done since Jan 2024
+Some Python practice I have done so far.